Homemade Sourdough Bread, Step by Step

 What is a Sourdough Starter?

 A sourdough starter is a fermented mix of flour and water containing wild yeast and bacteria (lactobacilli).
-Provided it is healthy and active, a sourdough starter is what make will make your bread rise.
+Provided it is healthy and active, a sourdough starter is what will make your bread rise.

 Here are three online sources for reasonably priced sourdough starters: